D04: The Role of a Lietime

 MORGUE BOT 3: My processor is all aflutter.

-TINY PRODUCTION ASSISTANT: Hey, hey, sorry.
-Sorry, you're on an active set and your voices carry.
-If you don't mind being a little quiet, we're in the middle of filming a pretty big deal film right now.
+TINY PRODUCTION ASSISTANT: [nervously] Hey, hey, sorry.
+Sorry, y-you're on an active set and your v—and voices carry.
+If you don't mind being a little quiet, we're in the middle of filming a p-pretty big-deal film right now.

 MORGUE BOT 3: I'm so sorry.